Amulek1416/verilog-help-sheet/debugging.md

 ## Prevention
 This section contains great ways to help prevent errors and/or make it easier to read the code and find errors.

+As you can see, most of the help has to do with formatting and commenting.
+A mindset that can when coding in any language is *Can someone look at this code and understand what is going on quickly and efficiently?"*

 ### Use Named Port Convention
 See [Module Instantiation](https://github.com/Amulek1416/verilog-help-sheet/blob/main/module_instantiation.md) under *Named Port Convention*
 Not having to worry about the order and really help.
 It will also help show exactly what is connected to what.